eljo/site/_guide/09-ssl.md

 <span class="diff-u">      - GITHUB_API_TOKEN</span>
 </pre>

-The balancer will now listen for external HTTPS traffic on port 443, secure these connections using a self-signed cert, and forward requests to containers of the `web` service which have exposed port 8000.
+The Convox balancer will now listen for external HTTPS traffic on port 443, secure these connections using a self-signed cert, and forward requests to containers of the `web` service which have exposed port 8000.

 Run `convox doctor` to validate your port protocol label and balancer definitions: